I Am (Elisa Fiorillo album)

 I Am is the second album from American singer Elisa Fiorillo, released by Chrysalis in 1990.

-I Am was not a commercial success when released in 1990.
-Its two singles were more successful, particularly the lead single "On the Way Up" which reached number 27 on the US Billboard Hot 100.
-The second single "Oooh This I Need" was released in 1991 and reached number 90 on the chart.
+It was not a commercial success when released in 1990.
+Its two singles were more successful, however, particularly the lead single "On the Way Up," which reached number 27 on the U.S. Billboard Hot 100.
+The second single "Oooh This I Need" was released in 1991, and reached number 90 on that chart.